-Our current understanding of the female sexual response emerges from a ongoing dialogue between mind and body.
-These conversations between mind and body play essential roles in both mediating and disrupting sexual function.
+Our understanding of the female sexual response emerges from an ongoing dialogue between mind and body.
+These conversations between mind and body play essential roles in mediating and disrupting sexual function.
 The classical assumptions that guided sexual science for many years is the idea that changes in genital physiology should directly reflect a woman’s subjective sexual desire and arousal.
 The foundations of these assumptions have slowly eroded as female sexuality researchers have used stronger study designs and more precise technologies to measure proxies of mind and body.

 The scientific and clinical fallout has been enormous.
 These findings have lead to multiple revisions diagnostic criteria for sexual dysfunction, clinical guidelines for the management of sexual dysfunction, and even the very definitions of these constructs, desire and arousal.
 For example, this lack of knowledge inspired controversial changes in the DSM-5 criteria for sexual dysfunction related to desire, arousal, and pain.
 In response, serious ideological chasms have divided the field of female sex research.
 This is not a theoretical exercise.
 These decisions determine the diagnostic coding of sexual dysfunctions used by insurance companies to cover treatment (or not).
 These decisions influence clinical phenotyping that is used to divide women into groups so that we can better understand the nature of these processes.
 These decisions impact how the FDA measures treatment efficacy as new pharmacological compounds are developed to treat female sexual dysfunction.
 These decisions influence how experts explain sexuality to women, and by extension, how women understand their own sexuality.